atlopes/zintbarcode/docs/classes.md

 #### EncodeSave (InputData AS String[, Filename AS String[, Angle AS Integer]]) AS Integer

-Encodes a barcode according to some data, and saves it to a file (if no filename is given, the value of `Outfile` Zint property is used).
+Encodes a barcode according to some data, and saves it to a file or a memory buffer (if no filename is given, the value of `Outfile` Zint property is used when the output is not being sent to memory).

 The barcode can be rotated at a given angle (at 0, 90, 180, or 270 degrees).